indrajitisingh/AlertMind/Dashboard.md

 ## Dashboard Evidence

-The screenshots stored in this directory demonstrate the successful implementation of both dashboards within the Wazuh SIEM environment.
+The screenshots stored in Screenshot folder .